mojaloop/mojaloop-business-docs/vuepress/docs/guides/Role-based-access-control.md

 ### 2FA considerations

-Be aware that 2FA via a mobile phone may be inappropriate for some roles, since highly sensitive roles may require that mobile phones are locked away while the individual is “on shift”.
+It should be noted that 2FA via a mobile phone may be inappropriate for some roles, since highly sensitive roles may require that mobile phones are locked away while the individual is “on shift”.
 This will necessitate other 2FA methods, such as key fobs.

 ### Role-Based Access Control

 The Mojaloop Hub uses a Role-Based Access Control (RBAC) method.
-A user with an account that allows access to the Hub will have roles associated with that account, which define what they can do once they have authenticated themselves and been logged in.
+A user with an account that allows access to the Hub will have roles associated with that account, which define what they can do once they are authenticated themselves and are logged in.

 Many roles apply to multiple portals, however, some roles may be specific to individual portals.

 Care should be taken when assigning multiple roles to an account, or multiple accounts to an individual natural person.
 This is due to the potential that arises for the circumvention of controls.
-Part of the purpose of RBAC is to ensure that more than one person must be in the authorization chain for important actions, so reducing the vulnerabilities around bad actors.
+Part of the purpose of RBAC is to ensure that more than one person must be in the authorization chain for important actions, thereby reducing the vulnerabilities around bad actors.

 ## Mojaloop ecosystem portals

 The Mojaloop ecosystem offers a number of portals, which support varying degrees of access control and RBAC.
 These are split into two groups:

 - Hub portals, which are related to the operation of the Hub itself
 - Payment Manager portals, which relate to the management of a specific DFSP’s connection to the Hub